jbudynek/rugby2023/README.md

 </details>

-What I would like to do: get some sort of confidence interval.
+Notes to self: What I would like to do - get some sort of confidence interval.
 Maybe use historical data to compute my own ranking, using Bradley-Terry, which is what I wanted to do initially.
 By using more or less historical data, I could make several models, and get a confidence interval like that.

 ## 230912 - After first phase of pool games
 So, how did it go with the first phase?
 Well I got 75% of winners right (6 out 8)